 Guests at Walt Disney World will be able to celebrate Black History Month at the America Adventure Pavilion in Epcot throughout the month of February.
-Guests will find new historical artifacts, learn history about the influence of African-American culture, and take part in book signings.
+Guests will find historical artifacts, learn history about the influence of African-American culture, and more.
 Through these exhibits, Guests can take a stroll through the pages of America’s history.

 “Re-Discovering America: Family Treasures from the Kinsey Collection”